 The health care system in Austria is publicly funded and follows the principle of statutory health insurance, leading to a 99% coverage of all Austrian citizens.
-In the beginning of 2022, a total of 270 hospitals existed in Austria, 114 of which were general hospitals (BMSGPK (Österreich) 2022).
+In the beginning of 2022, a total of 268 hospitals existed in Austria, 113 of which were general hospitals (BMSGPK (Österreich) 2022).

 The hospital quality metrics used for the national ranking of Austrian hospitals are published by the Austrian Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
 There are seven different quality indicators for 51 different medical treatments available.
-These quality indicators are received from a nationwide quality measurement program, the Austrian Inpatient Quality Indicators (A-IQI), where hospitals need to provide information at regular intervals.
+These quality indicators are derived from a nationwide quality measurement program, the Austrian Inpatient Quality Indicators (A-IQI), where hospitals need to provide information at regular intervals and published at Kliniksuche.at.
 The following indicators were used as part of the hospital quality metrics score:

 - Patient orientation

-- o Complaint / feedback management
+- Complaint / feedback management

-- o Patient safety / risk management
+- Patient safety / risk management

 - Discharge management

 - Safety in the operating room

-- o Hospital hygiene
+- Hospital hygiene

 - Minimum requirements for quality management